team-alembic/warragamba-blogpost/README.md

 # starts the shell
 poetry shell

+# start notebook with
+jupyter notebook
 ```

-If using VSCode use the Python env denoted as 'Poetry env'
+If using VSCode don't run the last command, use the Jupyter notebooks extension and use the Python env denoted as 'Poetry env'

 ---